buscarini/jjdeploy/README.md

 > *init* (Without any additional parameters: jjdeploy init).
 Creates a template config file with the name jjdeploy.config in the current directory

+> *init resources* (Without any additional parameters: jjdeploy init resources).
+This creates a local directory with the resources used in the website.
+This allows to have different css/image files and to customize the html

+> *upload* This will only upload a previous archive, without requiring to build and archive again.

 > *-v (or --verbose)* will display all the xcodebuild output

 > *-email* will send an email with the changes to the company email address in the script

+> *-noemail* will avoid sending the email even if the config contains the information

 > *--version* Displays the current script version